Docs

 Implement basic Role Based Access Control (RBAC) with metadata

-To control which users can access certain parts of your application, you can leverage Clerk's roles feature.
-Although Clerk offers a roles feature as part of the feature set for organizations, not every app implements organizations.
-This guide will cover a workaround for setting up a basic Role Based Access Control (RBAC) system for products that don't use Clerk's organizations or roles.
+To control which users can access certain parts of your app, you can use the roles feature.
+Although Clerk offers roles as part of the organizations feature set, not every app implements organizations.
+This guide covers a workaround to set up a basic Role Based Access Control (RBAC) system for products that don't use Clerk's organizations or roles.

-This guide assumes that you are using Next.js App Router.
-The concepts here can be adapted to Next.js Pages Router and Remix.
+This guide assumes that you're using Next.js App Router, but the concepts can be adapted to Next.js Pages Router and Remix.

 Configure the session token

-To build a basic RBAC system, first, you need to make publicMetadata available to the application directly from the session token.
-With publicMetadata attached directly to the user's session, a fetch and network request isn't required every time you need to access the data.
+To build a basic RBAC system, you first need to make publicMetadata available to the application directly from the session token.
+By attaching publicMetadata to the user's session, you can access the data without needing to make a network request each time.

 {